AaltoSciComp/scicomp-docs/rse/become-a-rse.rst

-.. admonition:: More detailed list of what we do
+.. admonition:: More detailed list of relevant skills
    :class: dropdown

-   This was an old long list of relevant skills.
+   This was an older long list of relevant skills.
 This is inspiration, not a list of things you must know.
+No one knows all of these when they start off.

    General tech skills: Our broad background on which we build: